ctrevorrow/Jammming/README.md

 ## Features and Functionality I've added
   ### Retaining The Search Term When Fetching An Access Token
+   #### Background
-  - The access token is typically fetched upon entering a search term and clicking search.
-  - The access token is gotten by going to an url endpoint on Spotify with the apps client id and a callback url in the endpoint url
-    - At this endpoint, if the user has not yet approved the app they will approve the app to give it permission to access the public playlists on their Spotify account.
-They will be asked to login before this if they weren't already logged in.
-    - If the user has already approved the app on a previous visit, it doesn't stop here.
-    - The Spotify end point then sends the user back via the specified callback url along with some parameters in the url, one of which is the access token.
+   The access token is typically fetched upon entering a search term and clicking search.
+The access token is gotten by going to a URL endpoint on Spotify with the app's client id and a callback url in the endpoint URL.
+At this endpoint, if the user has not yet approved the app they will approve the app to give it permission to access the public playlists on their Spotify account.
+They will be asked to login before clicking approve, if they weren't already logged in.
+If the user has already approved the app on a previous visit, the flow from Jammming to Spotify and back is almost imperceivable to the user.
+The Spotify endpoint then sends the user back via the specified callback url along with some parameters in the url, one of which is the access token.
+   #### Previous Behavior
-  - Upon returning to the Jammming webpage, the search term is gone and no search results are shown.
+   Previously, upon returning to the Jammming webpage, the search term is gone and no search results are shown.
 This is because it's as if we reloaded the page, because in a way we did.
+   #### Solution
-  - Looked at the Spotify Docs and found that a 'state' variable could be sent as a url parameter to the endpoint for getting an access token, one of the parameters in the url on the return is then this same variable.
-  - With this knowledge, I changed the app's function for fetching and setting the access to allow for the search term as a parameter.
-I was then able to pass the search term to
+   I looked at the Spotify Docs and found that a 'state' variable could be sent as a URL parameter to the endpoint when requesting an access token, on the return one of the parameters in the URL is then this same variable and value.
+With this knowledge, I changed the app's functionality for fetching and setting the access token to send the search term as the 'state' variable in the URL.
+The URL on the return then contains the search term.
+When the app detects that a search term is present in the URL, it loads this search term into the search bar performs a search using the search term.

-  - Previously, when the application first took the user to go get an access token from Spotify,
   ### Improved Authentication Flow
-  - I changed the authentication flow to feel more seamless to the user.
+  #### Previous Behavior
-  - Previously, when the user landed on the site they would have to try searching for something at least two times—often three times—before the search results would actually come through.
+  Previously, when the user landed on the site they would have to try searching for something at least two times—often three times—before the search results would actually come through.
     - One time to go request the access token from Spotify
     - A second time to store the access token, and if timing lines up perfectly it will then use the access token to make the search
     - A third time when the timing inevitably did not line up on the second time.
   - This created for an awful user experience so I set out to improve upon it.
+  #### Solution
+  Part of the solution to this was immediately calling on page load the function for setting the access token.
+The function had to be slightly modified for this.
+I did not want the user to be redirected to Spotify immediately upon landing on my page, so I modified the function to accept an onLoad parameter.
+When the onLoad parameter is present / set to true, the app does not redirect to Spotify to get an access token.
+It tries to set the access token from the url, and if it can't it will wait until the user searches something.
+Another part of my solution was storing the access token in a cookie, along with a proper expiration.
+The access token can now be gotten from the cookies on page load and reload.
+Previously, a new access token would be requested on every page load and reload.
+Coming full circle here, these changes coupled with the changes to retain and use the search term when fetching an access token creates for a new, vastly improved flow.
+The user now has to hit the search button just one time to get results, regardless of the access token status.
+The search will merely take a second or two longer to be completed, if an access token must be requested from Spotify.

+ ### Perform Search Upon Hitting Enter in Search Field
+ #### Background
+ It has become something of an expectation among users that pressing the _Enter_, _Return_, or _Carriage Return_ key will trigger for a search or any number of other activities on websites and web apps.
+This means it is important to include such functionality in the relevant places.
+In the case of Jammming, this place is in the search bar / search field.
+ #### Previous Behavior
+ Previously, nothing happened if the user typed in a search term in the search bar and pressed enter.
+ #### Solution
+ I added a keypress event listener/handler to the searchBar component.
+When a key is pressed, it is checked for if it equals 'Enter'.
+If the key is 'Enter', a search is triggered just the same as if the search button had been pressed.

+ ### Remove Track From Search Results Upon Adding to Playlist
+ It now removes a track from the search results when it is added to the playlist.
+This gives the user a sense that something has happened in the case that they cannot see the playlist panel.
+This also reduces "clutter" in the search results.
+There are less tracks for the user to look through.

+ ### Use the React-Alert Package For More User Feedback
+ A nice little notification is now shown at the bottom on the screen each time a track is added to the playlist.
+Also, a little notification is now displayed when the playlist is saved to the users Spotify.

+ ### Added 'Load More' Button
+ Now when there are more possible search results available than are intially displayed, a 'Load More' button is placed at the end of the results list.
+Pressing the button triggers the app to perform an offset search which results in the _next page_ on the results being displayed.

 ## Features and Functionality That's Next
   aaa